AlexMercedCoder/tutorialblog/content/blog/2025/2025-07-07-iceberg-metadata-triggered-compaction.md

 # Using Iceberg Metadata Tables to Determine When Compaction Is Needed

-Scheduling compaction at fixed intervals is better than not optimizing at all—but it can still lead to unnecessary compute spend or delayed maintenance.
+Scheduling compaction at fixed intervals is better than not optimizing at all - but it can still lead to unnecessary compute spend or delayed maintenance.
 A smarter approach is to **dynamically trigger compaction** based on **real-time metadata signals**.

 Apache Iceberg makes this possible with its powerful system of **metadata tables**, which expose granular details about files, snapshots, and manifests.